Spinal Traction At Home For Neck & Back Pain Relief

 As a result of disc disease, inflammation and it’s resulting pain along with nerve irritation can cause the spinal muscles to become tens or hypertonus.
 Traction, by increasing disc height and allowing more room for the nerves can induce increases in blood flow that may decrease muscle tension and pain by removing inflammatory elements.
 This can aid in rehabilitation through more effective stabilization exercises.

 Generally, there are two techniques of applying traction to the spine: Static & Intermittent.
 With static traction, the force is applied and held for a period of time (usually 5 – 20 minutes) then released.
 Using intermittent traction, the force is applied, then released.
 This is repeated a number of times (usually 5 – 15 minutes).
 The reasoning behind intermittent is that it pumps the disc, allowing better transfer of fluid and nutrients.
 However, it is clear that this is not always the case.
 While various studies indicate preference of one technique over the other, it seems that the condition of the disc may be the guide as to which techniques will provide better results.

 So, the question of to pump or not to pump the disc seems to be dependent on age or degree of degeneration.
 Older and more degenerated discs prefer a more static, held traction force.
+This also related to inversion therapy technique, as in “rocking”.
 This may also be related to structures around the disc like joints, ligaments, tendon and muscles, which may require more sustained forces to achieve relaxation and decompression.